danleiQ/Mechanisms-of-Action-Classification/README.md

 # Introduction:

-This project is a Kaggle Competition for Mechanisms of Action (MoA) Prediction.
+This project is a Kaggle Competition for Mechanisms of Action (MoA) Prediction.This is a multi-label classification task.
+Drugs can have multiple MoA annotations which describe binary responses from different cell types in different ways.

 You can find the homepage and datasets of the competition from the following link: https://www.kaggle.com/c/lish-moa/overview